Edna Turnblad

-Edna Turnblad is a fictional character from the 1988 film Hairspray and its stage musical adaption of the same name, as well as its film and television adaptations.
+Edna Turnblad is a fictional character from the 1988 film Hairspray and its stage musical adaptation of the same name, as well as its film and television adaptations.

 Edna is a laundress living in Baltimore with her husband Wilbur and mother of Tracy, the plot's protagonist.
 She comments heavily on her insecurities related to her weight, even bringing up her diet pills several times throughout the musical adaptation.
 The character is most well-known for being portrayed by a man in drag, with Edna's originator being Harris Glenn Milstead, a drag queen best known by his stage name "Divine."

 Character description

 Music Theatre International, the licensing company that holds the rights for the musical, describes Edna as "Tracy's loving mother who doesn't spend much time outside the house.
 She works days and nights as a laundress in her home, and her lack of social interaction has made her a bundle of nerves."

 The chapter "Embracing excess: The queer feminist power of musical theatre diva roles," in Michelle Dvoskin's Studies in Musical Theatre notes that Edna's drag portrayal "...adds queerness to the musical, which has no gay characters" and that the traditional standards of femininity, as well as diva roles in theatre, are challenged by the portrayal and eventual acceptance of the character's body type and size.